-While there were plenty of activities and events offered year-round and during holidays, the annual summer barbecue and picnic was by far one of the most anticipated events.
-The nursing home featured an incredible outdoor space complete with a resident-tended vegetable garden, raised flower beds with wheelchair access, large trees, and an overhead trellis full of hanging planters and climbing vines that provided ample shade.
+There were plenty of activities and events offered year-round and on holidays, but the annual summer barbecue and picnic was by far one of the most anticipated events.
+This nursing home featured an incredible outdoor space complete with a resident-tended vegetable garden, raised flower beds with wheelchair access, large trees, and an overhead trellis full of hanging planters and climbing vines that provided ample shade.

 Every resident willing and able to enjoy this festivity was escorted outside to a comfortable location and looked after.
-The able bodied served those with more limited abilities.
 Residents’ spouses, children and grandchildren came to enjoy this event together.
-For years, a resident’s husband served as the grill master and cooked up hot dogs, burgers and other BBQ favorites.
+For years, a resident’s husband served as the grill master, cooking up hot dogs, burgers and other barbecue favorites.

-The smell of grilling meat, mixed with the perfume of flowers and freshly mown grass, brought back memories of easier times for many elders and their families.
-If ever a nursing home could provide an event where the phrase, “a good time was had by all,” was appropriate, this was it.
+The smell of grilling meat mixed with the perfume of flowers and freshly mown grass brought back memories of easier times for many elders and their families.
+If ever a nursing home hosted an event where the phrase, “a good time was had by all,” was appropriate, this was it.

-Picnics and barbeques are symbolic of good times shared with others.
+Picnics and barbecues are symbolic of good times shared with others.
 They’re casual yet special.
-While these events are generally held outdoors, they need not be.
-Not every senior living facility boasts such an inviting backyard, and the same can be said about many private residences.
+While these events are generally held outdoors, they don’t have to be.
+Not every assisted living community, memory care unit or nursing home boasts such an inviting outdoor community space, and the same can be said about many private residences.
 Still, it is possible to use this inspiration to come up with your own variations on a picnic that fit a loved one’s needs and living situation.

 For example, my uncle loved going for car rides when the weather was cooperative.
 Once a week, rather than visiting him in his nursing home room as I did on other days, I’d pick him up and we’d drive around to look at flowering trees and bushes in the community.
 My uncle particularly enjoyed the spring crab apple blossoms that reminded him of the two decades he and my aunt had spent living out east.
 Later in the year, we’d drive around local college campuses and neighborhoods to enjoy the summer blooms, and later still, we’d take in the fall colors.
 Nearly every ride included a stop at Dairy Queen for a treat on the way back to the nursing home.
 Those times were our way of sharing a picnic.